AsocPro/nubita/README.md

 ### Planned Future Features

+ - Initialization script to easily install nubita over the network from a separate computer
  - Local code and binary repository hosting.
 Gitea probably
  - NetBoot.xyz server to easily install other systems
  - SaltStack master for orchestration and config management